mustafauys/Flying-Bird-in-Java/README.md

-# SurvivorBird
+# Flying Bird in Java

-#This is a libGdx starter project compatible with the latest version of Android Studio tools.
+In this game, to prevent, to prevent, to pass without touching the obstacles.
+It is a simple interface game with Java.
+It is a game made with the Libgdx library.